 - SaaS product, web app, complex interactive UI → Next.js

-- E-commerce with high conversion focus → Next.js + headless Shopify, or optimised WooCommerce
+- Retail with high conversion focus → Next.js with a headless commerce backend, or an optimised WooCommerce build

 - You need to launch in 4 weeks → WordPress